BotOlsen/CosmicProcessingUnit/README.md

 # VerilogCPU
-The goal of this project is to design and simulate a CPU with a custom ISA.
+(VIEW RAW FILE FOR FORMAT TO BE PROPER) The goal of this project is to design and simulate a CPU with a custom ISA.
 The instruction set architecture being implemented is below as follows:

 Function                      Syntax                OpCode      Op1         Op2           Function Code      Type       Operation
 --------                      ------                ------      ---         ---           -------------      -----      ---------